angular-package/type/README.md

 ### are

-Tne object contains prefixed with `are` functions.
+The object contains prefixed with `are` functions.

 ```typescript
 const are: Are = {